A Message for Students and Parents

 What would it be like . . . if every governing body started every session by answering the question, "And how are the children?"
 If every town leader had to answer the question at the beginning of every meeting: "And how are the children?
 Are they all well?"
 If the teachers and the administrators and the staff and the parents greeted each other in the halls and at meetings by asking, “How are the children?”
 What would it be like?

-Parents and guardians, as we start the school year, please know that the question, "And how are the children," is constantly in the forefront of our minds in every decision we make and every action we take.
+Parents and guardians, please know that the question, "And how are the children," is constantly in the forefront of our minds in every decision we make and every action we take.
 We consider your children our children.
 We are here, employed by the BCSD Board of Education, to serve you and your children.
 If you ever have a concern or "wondering," please never hesitate to contact the appropriate member of our BCSD team.
 Help us to be able to answer the question, "And how are the children of BCSD," and to be confident in our response.

-I wish your children much success and joy in their learning this year.
+I wish your children much success and joy in their learning.